Veolia: 2003–2020

-In November 2009, Antoine Frérot has become the chairman and the CEO of the group after succeeding Henri Proglio who has been appointed CEO of Électricité de France.
-The change has been part of a huge politico-financial scandal in France as Proglio kept executive positions – and subsequent salary – in both companies until public criticism forced him to give up his Veolia revenues.
+In November 2009, Antoine Frérot became the chairman and the CEO of the group after succeeding Henri Proglio who was appointed CEO of Électricité de France.
+The change was part of a huge politico-financial scandal in France as Proglio kept executive positions – and subsequent salary – in both companies until public criticism forced him to give up his Veolia revenues.

-Its Veolia Water division remains the largest private operator of water services in the world.
+Its Veolia Water division remains the largest private operator of water services in the world, providing services across the globe.
 Transdev (formerly Veolia Transdev) was formed in 2011 from a merger of Veolia Transport with the old Transdev, a subsidiary of Caisse des Dépôts.
 Currently, Veolia owns 30% of the company's shares.
 Prior to the merger, Veolia Transport was the transport division of Veolia.
 It was originally part of the CGEA, which was acquired in 1980, and the transport division was then renamed Connex in 1999, then finally renamed to Veolia Transport in 2005.

 At the time of merger, Veolia Transport recorded revenues of €7.863 billion in 2011 (For 2010: Europe 83%, included France 37.1%, North America 13.2%, Asia-Pacific 3.7%).
 It employed 101,798 people.
 It worked with public authorities under public-private partnerships to manage public transit systems (buses, trains, metros, ferries, etc.).
 On 6 December 2011, Veolia Environment, seeking to reduce debt and focus on its core businesses of water, waste and energy, announced that it will eventually sell its share in Veolia Transdev, within a two-year time frame, by when its own activities will have been reorganized.
 After this announcement, the Caisse des Dépôts et Consignations, for its part, officially reiterated its commitment to Veolia Transdev and its continued support as a shareholder to the group's development.

 In early 2012, it was reported that Cube Infrastructure, a fund controlled by the French bank Natixis (Groupe BPCE), was likely to acquire about half of Veolia's stake in Transdev.
 The Caisse des Dépôts would take over the other half.
 This was later changed in October 2012 to Caisse des Dépôts acquiring 10% of the shares from Veolia.
 This however was not implemented.
 In December 2016, CDC finally bought 20% shares from Veolia.
 As a result, Veolia's share on the company reduced to 30%.